fountain pens.

 really nice rust-red although it reads closer to brown in my F nibs. was hoping for something more crimson. i will have to get writer's blood next time.

-beautiful deep reddish-brown. i added it on because i needed some ink additive (see milky ocean entry) and they were out of the other brown ink i wanted to try (diamine ancient copper). i might get a full-size when i get through the sample of this though.
+beautiful deep reddish-brown with some green shading to it. i added it on because i needed some ink additive (see milky ocean entry) and they were out of the other brown ink i wanted to try (diamine ancient copper). i've since full-sized this.

 my sample leaked a little into the plastic baggie it was shipped in but the scent is really nice. not overbearing at all and not super artificial smelling either. excited to try this out.

-my go-to combo is my moonman A1s in my A6 hobonichi which i use as a planner & journal combo. i use the F nibs for the calendar and the M nib for writing in my daily page. i am also a fan of the midori notebooks.
+my go-to combo is my moonman A1s in my A6 hobonichi which i use as a planner & journal combo. i use the F nibs for the calendar and the M nibs for writing in my daily page. i am also a fan of the midori notebooks.